food-and-service

 [Fact] The Bureau of Labor Statistics projects +1% growth for food cooking machine operators through 2034 — essentially flat, which in this context is good news.
 With approximately 42,600 people employed and a median annual wage of $36,480, demand is holding steady.

 [Claim] The stability comes from a simple reality: people eat more processed and prepared food every year.
-The growth of ready-to-eat meals, fast-casual restaurant chains, institutional food service (hospitals, schools, military), and food delivery services all require industrial cooking at scale.
+The growth of ready-to-eat meals (driven by dual-income households and busier schedules), fast-casual restaurant chains that depend on centralized commissaries, institutional food service (hospitals, schools, military, prisons), and food delivery services all require industrial cooking at scale.
 While automation has transformed packaging and logistics in food manufacturing, the actual cooking step remains labor-intensive because of the variability of food products and the safety requirements of working with high temperatures and hot oils.

 [Estimate] By 2028, overall AI exposure is projected to reach 32% and automation risk 26%.
 The trajectory is upward but gradual.
-The role is evolving from pure machine operation toward machine operation plus digital monitoring — but the physical core of the job isn't going anywhere.
+The role is evolving from pure machine operation toward machine operation plus digital monitoring — but the physical core of the job is not going anywhere.

 Making the Most of a Stable Career

 The $36,480 median wage reflects entry-level and part-time positions pulling the average down.
-Full-time operators with food safety certification, experience with multiple equipment types, and the ability to train others can earn significantly more.
-Supervisory roles that combine cooking knowledge with production management are a natural advancement path.
+Full-time operators with food safety certification, experience with multiple equipment types, and the ability to train others can earn significantly more — often in the $45,000 to $60,000 range.
+Supervisory roles that combine cooking knowledge with production management are a natural advancement path, with shift-supervisor positions typically paying $55,000 to $72,000 depending on plant size and location.

 AI is not replacing the person standing next to the industrial fryer.
 It is replacing the thermometer check on the clipboard and the manual production log.
-Learn the new tools, maintain your physical skills, and this career remains solid.
+Learn the new tools, maintain your physical skills, and this career remains solid — perhaps more solid than it has been in a decade, because the digital transition has weeded out the operators who refused to adapt while creating premium roles for the ones who did.

 For the complete task-level data and trend projections, check out the food cooking machine operators data page.